- March 22: F-Class 4 Man Team Match*

 - $10 F-Class Squadded Practice

 - $130 F-Class Regional – Adult (includes BBQ)

 - $120 F-Class Regional – PMRPC Member (includes BBQ)

 - $60 F-Class Regional – Junior (includes BBQ)

 - $20 Additional BBQ

 Rules: This is an NRA Regional Match.
 All current NRA High Power Rules for a regional match apply.
 See General Rules for additional information.

 Rifles: F-Class, Rule 22.3.4(a) Open and 22.3.4(b) Target

-Check-in: Packets may be picked up behind the 600 yard line.
+Check-in: Packets may be picked up at the Stat Shack.
 Shooting begins daily at 8:00am.
 Competitors should report to the 600 yard line by 7:45am for roll call.
 Gate Cards are available to competitors for a $20 deposit.
-We are working on electronic payments and registration.

 Check in with Stat office for target assignments.